pico2/Arianrhod/Source/sources/cpython/Doc/howto/functional.rst

 Because ``yield`` will often be returning ``None``, you should always check for this case.
-Don't just use its value in expressions unless you're sure that the :meth:`~generator.send` method will be the only method used resume your generator function.
+Don't just use its value in expressions unless you're sure that the :meth:`~generator.send` method will be the only method used to resume your generator function.

 In addition to :meth:`~generator.send`, there are two other methods on